andrewcccc/andrewcccc.github.io/internship.md

 **Schematic Eletrcial System:**
-- The idea was to use the attached air cylinder to apply force to the oral prosthesis.
-Regulated air (1-100 PSI) and the available pneumatic cylinder provided a theoretical force range of 7.82-781.95 N; this range should satisfy the desired calibration force range of 0-300N (vertical force) and 0-50N (horizontal force).
-Piston extension and retraction were remotely controlled by LabVIEW with an off-the-shelf solenoid valve, a solid-state relay, and a Nation Instruments Data Acquisition (NI-DAQ) system.
-In addition, calibration of the pneumatic cylinder was done using a load cell.
+- The concept involved utilizing the attached air cylinder to exert force on the oral prosthesis.
+With regulated air pressure (1-100 PSI) and the available pneumatic cylinder, a theoretical force range of 7.82-781.95 N was achievable.
+This range was intended to meet the desired calibration force range of 0-300N (vertical force) and 0-50N (horizontal force).
+Remote control of piston extension and retraction was facilitated through LabVIEW, utilizing an off-the-shelf solenoid valve, a solid-state relay, and a National Instruments Data Acquisition (NI-DAQ) system.
+Additionally, calibration of the pneumatic cylinder was conducted using a load cell.
 ![image](https://github.com/andrewcccc/andrewcccc.github.io/assets/61716028/b71265b1-40cf-4b88-b60f-2c5c5bd7c0ec)

 - To electrically control the extension and retraction of the piston, NI-DAQ USB6210, Crydom DC60S3 relay, and CIC 4V220-08 FT Electric Solenoid were wired using standard solid core wires.
 The following block diagram displays the electrical wiring connection for the extension of the piston.